uablrek/xcluster-ovls/k8s-xcluster/README.md

 xc stop
 ```

+A reason for the fast start is that no container images are
+loaded.
+The Kubernetes servers are pre-loaded on the image, and are
+started from scripts.

 ### Overlays

-Overlays in `xcluster` are archives that are unpacked in orded to the
+Overlays in `xcluster` are archives that are unpacked in order to the
 root file system at startup.
 However, usually "overlay" refer to a
 directory with a script that creates the archive: